This article explains the Time off page in Personio. With this feature, you can:

 - Hover over the component name on the left side to see its definition.
 This helps you understand the impact on your balance.

-The table below outlines the different elements in the balance overview.
-Depending on your organization’s settings, you may only see some of these options.
-You can expand some of the options, like Granted to date, to inspect the balance in more detail.
+The table below outlines the different components in the Balance tab.
+Depending on your organization’s settings, you may only see some of these components.
+You can expand some of them, like Granted to date, to inspect the balance in more detail.

 | Granted to date |